Coronavirus: Reserve Bank moves on QE - begins $30 billion bond buy up

 The move sparked an immediate response from New Zealand's biggest bank.

-"Our analysis last week flagged the need for purchases of $15-20bn per annum.
+"Our analysis last week flagged the need for purchases of $15-20 billion per annum.
 Our expectations were at the top end of market expectations, so we expect this package to have a significant impact."

 The RBNZ committee said it will monitor the effectiveness of the programme and make adjustments and additions if needed.